Discover

 a recent, pre-discovery image of the host galaxy?
 Has the supernova's

-Supernova web page will answer these questions, and will
+Latest Supernovae web page will answer these questions,

-also provide a library of information about other bright supernovas
+and will also provide a library of information about other bright

 How Bishop’s web page evolved